SuavisLiu/ASAHW4/README.md

 The third method is Runge Kutta.
 Since we set sigma = 1, the first derivation of sigma vanished.

 ## p8
 p8.py contains the code foe problem 8.
-This partis inspired by Bill and An.
+This part is inspired by Bill and An.
 The main part of this problem is running out of time.